gmicsa/golang-recap/docs/design.md

-## Go Idiomatic Principles & Design review
+## Go Idiomatic Principles & Design

 This cheatsheet covers conventions, best practices, and design philosophies for writing idiomatic Go code, focusing on clarity, simplicity, and maintainability.